Weird Science

 Polish version is here

-In reality, chlorophyll is not a single substance; rather, it is an entire class of chemical compounds with similar structures and properties.
-Chlorophylls are a group of organic chemical compounds found, among others, in plants, algae, and photosynthesizing bacteria.
-They give plants their characteristic green color.
+In reality, chlorophyll is not a single substance but an entire class of chemical compounds with similar structures and properties.
+Chlorophylls are organic compounds found in plants, algae, and photosynthetic bacteria.
+They are responsible for the characteristic green color of plants.

-The role of chlorophylls in photosynthetic organisms is to capture photons and transfer the energy later used in subsequent stages of photosynthesis.
-The green color of chlorophyll arises from its high absorption in the red and blue parts of the light spectrum, and its low absorption in the green part.
+The role of chlorophylls in photosynthetic organisms is to capture photons and transfer their energy for use in later stages of photosynthesis.
+The green color of chlorophyll results from its strong absorption in the red and blue regions of the light spectrum and weak absorption in the green region.

-There are many types of chlorophylls.
-The most widespread in nature are chlorophyll a and chlorophyll b, found in all plants that carry out photosynthesis.
+There are several types of chlorophyll.
+The most common in nature are chlorophyll a and chlorophyll b, found in all plants that carry out photosynthesis.
 Chlorophylls c and d occur only in certain algae.

 As an example, here is the structural formula of chlorophyll b: